rapidsai/cugraph/docs/cugraph/source/basics/nx_transition.rst

 networkX with cuGraph*

-One of the goals of RAPIDS cuGraph is to give NetworkX users the most efficient to accelerated GPU data science.
+One of the goals of RAPIDS cuGraph is to give NetworkX users the most efficient way to accelerated GPU data science.
 However, graph analysis, also called network science, is more than just running algorithms.
 Graph data requires cleaning and prep (ETL) and then the construction of a graph object; that is all before the execution